The Basics of Stitching: Essential Knowledge to Get Started Right

 2-3 straight stitches + large zigzag

-Discreet hems on trousers, skirts, curtains
+Discreet hems on pants, skirts, curtains

 Non-stretch to medium thickness